Freedom of religion in Armenia: Restrictions on religious freedom

 The law places some restrictions on the religious freedom of adherents of minority religious groups, and there were some restrictions in practice.

 The Law on Freedom of Conscience prohibits "proselytizing" but does not define it.
 The prohibition applies to all groups, including the Armenian Church.
 Most registered religious groups reported no serious legal impediments to their activities during the reporting period.

 Although the law prohibits foreign funding of foreign-based denominations, the Government did not enforce the ban and considered it unenforceable.

 During the reporting period, the Jehovah's Witnesses and Seventh-day Adventists reported that low-level government officials denied them the use of public space for religious gatherings.
 However, the Jehovah's Witnesses noted that, in general, they were free to assemble without harassment by police or other government entities.

 A customs issue pertaining to the Jehovah's Witnesses ability to obtain shipments of religious literature was not resolved at the end of the reporting period.
 On March 29, 2007, customs officials in Yerevan reevaluated a shipment of religious periodicals received by the Jehovah's Witnesses at a significantly higher rate than the group expected, making it financially difficult for them to arrange clearance of the shipment.
 Customs officials maintained that the reevaluation complied with the customs code.

 At the end of the reporting period, the Jehovah's Witnesses reported that following complaints to high-ranking officials, the military commissariat had issued certificates of registration (necessary for obtaining passports) to the majority of a group of Witnesses who had completed prison sentences for conscientious objection to military service.

+According the Foreign Policy Centre, "The church's problems mirror that of the wider elite: the lack of transparency and atmosphere of corruption which will undermine public trust over the longer term."

+What is quite interesting is that according to a survey conducted by Caucasus Research Resource Centers (CRRC),"The trust in religious institutions is high despite low rates of religiosity (as measured by religious practice) in Armenia".